 - Step therapy

 What is prior authorization?

 Some drugs require approval from MCC of AZ (HMO SNP) before they can be filled; this is called a coverage determination.
 If you don’t get approval, your drug may not be covered.
-The Prior Authorization Criteria Notice provides a list of drugs that require prior authorization.
+The Medicare Part B Prior Authorization Drug List provides a list of drugs that require prior authorization.